ArduPilot/ardupilot_wiki/plane/source/docs/tecs-total-energy-control-system-for-speed-height-tuning-guide.rst

 .. _tecs-total-energy-control-system-for-speed-height-tuning-guide_lim_pitch_min:

 :ref:`PTCH_LIM_MIN_DEG <PTCH_LIM_MIN_DEG>`:
-This is the minimum pitch angle (in centidegrees) that the controller will demand.
+This is the minimum pitch angle (in degrees) that the controller will demand.
 It should be set to a value that the aircraft can achieve without over-speeding with the throttle set to :ref:`THR_MIN<THR_MIN>`.